 …for I have learned, in whatsoever state I am, therewith to be content Philippians 4:11

-These verses, and others, are used to teach that no matter what happens to a Christian they must endure and stay faithful.
-God sends trials, temptations, and adversity to punish the Christian for sin, teach them a lesson, or increase their faith.
+These verses, and others, are used to teach that no matter what happens to Christians they must endure and stay faithful.
+God sends trials, temptations, and adversity to punish Christians for sin, teach them a lesson, or increase their faith.
 The Bible says in Hebrews 12:5,6:

 My son, despise not thou the chastening of the Lord, nor faint when thou art rebuked of him: for whom the Lord loveth he chasteneth…

-No matter what happens in the Christian’s life, God loves them, has a plan for their life, and promises to never leave or forsake them.
+No matter what happens in the lives of Christians, God loves them, has a plan for their life, and promises to never leave or forsake them.
 No matter how severe the trial, God will give them strength, promising to never give them more than they can bear.

-Couple this belief with the notion that the Christian must patiently wait on God to do his perfect work in their life, is it any surprise that many Evangelicals go through life facing onslaught after onslaught of pain, suffering, sickness, and loss.
-Hold on, Christian pastors tell their flock, Jesus is perfecting your life.
+Couple this belief with the notion that Christians must patiently wait on God to do his perfect work in their lives, is it any surprise that many of them go through life facing onslaught after onslaught of pain, suffering, sickness, and loss.
+Hold on, Christian pastors tell their flock.
+Jesus is perfecting your lives.
 Don’t quit now.
-It darkest just before the dawn.
-On and on the exhortations go, encouraging Christians to passively and piously endure whatever comes their way. (please see Does Evangelicalism Encourage Weakness and Passivity?)
+It is darkest just before the dawn.
+On and on the exhortations go, encouraging Christians to passively and piously endure whatever comes their way.
+(Please see Does Evangelicalism Encourage Weakness and Passivity?)

-Over the years, I heard a few preachers says that the Christian church could use some persecution; that persecution makes Christians stronger.
+Over the years, I heard a few preachers say that the Christian church could use some persecution; that persecution makes Christians stronger.
 According to an article I read years ago in Christianity Today (no source but my memory), persecution has, in some instances, totally wiped out Christianity in some places in the world.
 Instead of passively enduring persecution, perhaps it would have been better for Christians to live to fight another day.
-The reason they don’t is because they have been taught that not passively enduring persecution means they aren’t a true Christian.
-Jesus endured pain, suffering, and death on the cross, and the least that a Christian can do for him is be willing to die for their faith.
+The reason they don’t is that they have been taught that not passively enduring persecution means they aren’t true Christians.
+Jesus endured pain, suffering, and death on the cross, and the least that Christians can do for him is be willing to die for their faith.
 Jesus stood meekly before his accusers, allowing himself to be beaten and spat upon.
-The Christian should be willing to do the same.
+Christians should be willing to do the same.

 Most Christian sects believe God is sovereign.
 This means God is in control of everything.
 Both the Calvinist and the Arminian agree that God has a purpose and plan for everyone, that he is the first cause of everything.
-Since God is running the show, the Christian must play the part of the suffering saint.
-No matter what comes their way, the Christian, because of what Jesus did for them, must hold on and endure.
-As I told many a congregation, if you feel like you are at the end of the rope, tie a knot and hold on.
+Since God is running the show, Christians must play the part of suffering saints.
+No matter what comes their way, Christians, because of what Jesus did for them, must hold on and endure.
+I told the congregations I pastored, if you feel like you are at the end of the rope, tie a knot and hold on.

 But what happens when you don’t have the strength to tie the knot?
 What happens when you free fall and hit the ground with a splat?
 Is God to blame?
 Of course not.
-God is never to blame for anything bad happening in a Christian’s life.
+God is never to blame for anything bad happening in the lives of Christians.
 Only in Evangelicalism is bad renamed good.
 Let a woman miscarry, it’s for her good.
 Let a couple’s child die, it’s for their good.
 Let a tornado destroy a church, it’s for their good.
-Let a hurricane, earthquake, or tsunami maim and kill thousands of people,including Christians, it’s for their good.
+Let a hurricane, earthquake, or tsunami maim and kill thousands of people, including Christians, it’s for their good.
 I suppose there will be a preacher somewhere that says, after an asteroid hit kills a billion people, that God meant it for good.
 Just remember, God is good all the time.
 All the time God is good.
-Praise the Lord, where’s the body bags?
+Praise the Lord, where are the body bags?

-Rarely does a Christian think through the belief that God is sovereign, yet not responsible for the bad things that happen.
+Rarely do Christians think through the belief that God is sovereign, yet not responsible for the bad things that happen.
 If God is in control of everything, how is it possible for him to not be culpable for the bad things that happen?
 Using Evangelical voodoo to make bad appear good doesn’t change the fact that bad things happen.
-No amount of Good Gawd Whitewash® can cover over the fact that there are bad things that happen that have no redemptive value.
+No amount of Good Gawd Whitewash® can cover the fact that there are bad things that happen that have no redemptive value.
 Christian children starving to death in Africa has no redemptive value.
-Neither does a child dying of a cancer or a Christian family being smashed by a falling concrete barrier.
+Neither does a child dying of cancer or a Christian family being smashed by a falling concrete barrier.
 Pray tell, what is redemptive about a plane crash that kills everyone on board?
-Everywhere I look I see needless suffering and death, yet according to Evangelicals God means the suffering and death for good.
+Everywhere I look I see needless suffering and death, yet according to Evangelicals, God means the suffering and death for good.
 Since he can’t do anything other than good, and he is the sovereign Lord of all, everything that happens is good.
-In any other setting this kind of thinking would be considered lunacy.
+In any other setting, this kind of thinking would be considered lunacy.

-One of the reasons Polly and I deconverted was because we came to the conclusion that out of the thousands and thousands of prayers we uttered, God never answered one of them.
+One of the reasons my wife, Polly, and I deconverted was because we came to the conclusion that, out of the thousands and thousands of prayers we uttered, God never answered one of them.
 Yes, some of our prayers were answered, but we traced the answers back to human instrumentality.
-Out of all the prayers we prayed, morning, noon, and night, those that had no human explanation could be counted on two fingers.
+Out of all the prayers we prayed morning, noon, and night, those that had no human explanation could be counted on two or three fingers.
 Is this the best God can do?
 For some Christians, this is enough.
 They are the ones that praise God when a plane loaded with a hundred people crashes and there’s only one survivor.
 Isn’t God awesome?
 One person survived, praise Jesus!
 If a psychopath went to a shopping mall and killed ninety-nine people, yet saved a little baby, would anyone be praising the psychopath’s name?
 Of course not.

-If atheism has taught me anything, it has taught me that I am responsible for what happens in my life.
+If atheism and humanism have taught me anything, they have taught me that I am responsible for what happens in my life.
 Most of the time, anyway.
 Things can and do happen that are beyond my control, but most of the time I am in control of my destiny.
 While I can’t undo the health problems I have, I can make the most of what life I do have.
-Sometimes, when I am overwhelmed and the pain and suffering is winning, loving and kind people have extended a hand and said, let me help you.
-Since there is no help coming from God, each of us do what we can to deal with the bad things that come our way.
+Sometimes, when I am overwhelmed and the chronic, unrelenting pain and suffering are winning, loving and kind people have extended a hand and said, let me lend you a hand.
+Since there is no help coming from God, each of us does what we can to deal with the bad things that come our way.
 And they will come.
 Live long enough and you’ll likely face severe trial and adversity.
 Life can be cruel and heartless.
 All we can do is hold on and hope tomorrow will be a better day.
 Most often it is, but not always.
-No matter how good of a person we are, sometimes bad things happen to us.
+No matter how good a person we are, sometimes bad things happen to us.
 Live long enough and there will come a day when a doctor says, sorry, you have cancer/heart disease/kidney disease and it is going to kill you.
-It sucks, but even then we have the power to face death with dignity.
+It sucks, but even then, we have the power to face death with dignity.